How do we free our inner child of self doubt?

 - Environment.
 The culture at work, social groups, and communities can foster self-doubt.

-In a 2018 Time.com article about impostor syndrome, Valerie Young, author of The Secret Thoughts of Successful Women, said: “A sense of belonging fosters confidence.
+In a 2018 Time.com article about imposter syndrome, Valerie Young, author of The Secret Thoughts of Successful Women, said: “A sense of belonging fosters confidence.
 The more people who look or sound like you, the more confident you feel.
 And conversely, the fewer people who look or sound like you, it can and does for many people impact their confidence.”

 If unchecked, the phenomenon can shut out feelings of positive wellbeing.
 This can contribute to anxiety, depression, and a general dissatisfaction with life.